 We already covered the case for compression wear and why it’s more than just this season’s must have sports accessory.
 But when it comes to compression socks, runners really get their money’s worth.
 Not only during a long run but also on a flight, car journey, trip to the grocery store or watching a movie at night, it’s not uncommon for a long-distance runner to wear compression socks for at least a short period each day.
 This easy peasy life hack is said to further support their body’s circulation and lymphatic systems in restoring worked tissue.

-It’s argued that one of the reasons so many of the world’s best marathon runners come from Kenya is because there, they would often run barefoot – a method which develops good habits.
-Although this theory is yet to be proven, there’s one thing that’s for sure: all great runners put in the effort to spend as much time as possible walking or running barefoot.
+All great runners put in the effort to spend as much time as possible walking or running barefoot.
 The simple reason is that barefoot, is the default position of your foot.
 This means the foot and actually the entire body is designed to run in this flat form.
 Although we can’t all walk or run the streets without shoes on due to rough surfaces and sharp objects, runners will use any safe opportunity to be barefoot as a way to strengthen and mobilize their feet, allowing them to work the way they are supposed to and become stronger.

-The best thing about these procedures is that you don’t have to be a professional runner for them to benefit your performance and speed up your recovery.
+The best thing about these practices is that you don’t have to be a professional runner for them to benefit your performance and speed up your recovery.
 Bath salts, compression socks and electrolytes are all cheap and easy to get your hands on.
 The hard part is putting in the effort required to make them a part of your routine.

 You want to become a better runner?
 It takes more than just running.
 Maintain your body, set standards and stick to good habits.